JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 cin >> number; // reads data from cin into variable number
 ```

+## Language Components

+For a more detailed look at the components of C++, refer to the [keywords](https://en.cppreference.com/w/cpp/keyword) and [operators](https://en.cppreference.com/w/cpp/language/operator_precedence) lists.
+The compiler goes through [several stages](https://en.cppreference.com/w/cpp/language/translation_phases) when attempting to generate machine code.
+This repository will not focus much on these specifics.

 ## Example Program

 An example program is provided to demonstrate this material.